Make a latex concrete mold and cast it to make a concrete cowboy boot planter.

 *The YouTube video above shows the earlier steps in a slightly different order.
 I have changed the order of steps in this written part to make the process more efficient.

-You’ll need to remove the spur from the back to avoid running into a problem when demolding the latex rubber from finished cowboy boot mold.
+You’ll need to remove the spur from the back.
+This is so you avoid running into a problem when demolding the latex rubber from finished cowboy boot mold.

 You should be able to remove the spur using pliers to bend it away from the boot, and then it should snap off.
 Wear safety glasses for this in case it flies up toward you.